1

 war-on-disease, 1-percent-treaty, medical-research, public-health, peace-dividend, decentralized-trials, dfda, dih, victory-bonds, health-economics, cost-benefit-analysis, clinical-trials, drug-development, regulatory-reform, military-spending, peace-economics, decentralized-governance, wishocracy, blockchain-governance, impact-investing

-Objection: “Nice idea, but it’ll never actually happen.”
+Objection: “Nice idea, but it likely won’t happen.”

 The trial used existing hospital systems.
 Hospitals, it turns out, already contain sick people.

-We’re just scaling what already succeeded.
-Netflix convinced billions of humans to pay monthly subscriptions to watch strangers pretend to have problems.
-Medical trials should be comparatively straightforward.
+We’re proposing scaling what already succeeded.
+Netflix convinced hundreds of millions of humans to pay monthly subscriptions to watch strangers pretend to have problems.
+Medical trials could be comparatively feasible.

 Follow-up: “But globally?”